eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 Configure DynamicTypes in Fast DDS
 **********************************

-Fast DDS does not send the Data Type information by default, it must be configured to do so.
+*eProsima Fast DDS* does not send the Data Type information by default, it must be configured to do so.

 Complex types
 ============

-For more complex types, it is required to use ``TypeInformation`` mechanism.
-In the Fast DDS ``DomainParticipant`` set the following QoS in order to send this information:
+For complex types, it is required to use ``TypeInformation`` mechanism.
+In the *eProsima Fast DDS* ``DomainParticipant`` set the following QoS in order to send this information:

 .. code-block:: bash